A Brief History of Snow Dicks

-Last year, when the US media was covering a “crippling, potentially historic” blizzard headed toward the Northeast, there was a less publicized—but perhaps equally important—snow event that occurred in Lubbock, Texas.
+Earlier this week the upper right corner of the United States lost its shit as a “crippling, potentially historic” blizzard headed toward the Northeast.
+While the national media covered that underwhelming storm with a gusto previously reserved for missing airliners and Middle Eastern crises, just a week earlier a less publicized—but perhaps equally important—snow event occurred in Lubbock, Texas.

 It doesn’t snow very much in Lubbock, so when a thin blanket of the white powder covered the Texas Tech University campus, it was reassuring to see students respond, as if by instinct, in the only way students should when their campus is covered in a light dusting—by building a massive snow penis at a highly visible spot on campus.
 It lasted for about a day before the university bulldozed it.